wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 4 Now those southern barbarians were called the Creek nation of Indians.

-5 Moreover, thev were a nation of savages that dwelt in the back-woods and the wilderness round about the states of Georgia, Tennessee, and the Mississippi Territory.
+5 Moreover, they were a nation of savages that dwelt in the back-woods and the wilderness round about the states of Georgia, Tennessee, and the Mississippi Territory.

 [180]

 6 So about this time they took their weapons of death in their hands, and went against the strong hold of Fort Mimms, which lieth on a branch of the river Mobile, which emptieth its waters into the great Gulf of Mexico.

 7 And they captured the place ; and with the fury of demons they murdered, with the tomahawk, the men, the women, and the infants that were in and about the fort, sparing neither age nor sex ; and slaying the prisoners that begged for mercy.